AlBundy33/CameraStick/README.md

 # CameraStick
-Use Digispark and a Joystick (e.g KY-023) as a CameraStick
+Use Digispark and a Joystick (e.g KY-023) as a CameraStick.
+I want to us it primarily in Euro Truck Simulator 2 (ETS2).

 For pinout check: https://neonaut.neocities.org/blog/2018/digispark-attiny85.html